xfekke/api-db-assignment/README.md

 This `.env` file will securely store your MongoDB connection string, allowing your application to access the database without exposing sensitive information.

-**Note:** Make sure to include .env in your .gitignore file to prevent it from being tracked.
+**Note:** Make sure to include .env in a .gitignore file to prevent it from being tracked.

 Exported database file:
 `compass-connections.json`